Spanish Golden Visa: Answers to Your FAQs

 - Investment opportunities: The real estate market in Spain has proven to be an attractive investment for many foreign nationals, offering the potential for capital appreciation and rental income.

 By investing in property or shares in Spain, you not only secure a solid financial investment but also gain access to the benefits that come with residency, making the Spanish Golden Visa a worthwhile consideration for non-EU investors.

 Eligibility Criteria and Requirements

 In order to qualify for the Spanish Golden Visa, you must invest a minimum of €500,000 in real estate in Spain.
-This investment can be made in one or several properties, and the funds must come from a legitimate source.
+Your investment can be in one or several properties, and the funds must come from a legitimate source.
 Additionally, you will need to provide proof of financial stability, which means you must demonstrate the ability to support yourself and your family in Spain without relying on public funds.

 To apply for the Golden Visa, you must meet the following personal requirements: